gualtierotesta/blog/docs/certifications/ccdak.md

 Structure: 1 connect cluster --> 1..N workers --> 1..N tasks

-Connectors can be single instance/thread or multi-instance distributed amonge the workers.
+Connectors can be single instance/thread or multi-instance distributed among the workers.

 ## Confluent REST Proxy

 REST API to produce and consume messages.

-It is developed and maintanied by Confluent and it is free to use.
+It is developed and maintained by Confluent, and it is free to use.

 ## Confluent Schema Registry

 It is a configuration server dedicated to message schemas stored in a dedicated Kafka topic.

-Producers mark the messages with a specific schema ID and the consumers check the message againts the schema from the registry before processing it.
+Producers mark the messages with a specific schema ID and the consumers check the message against the schema from the registry before processing it.

-It is developed and maintanied by Confluent and it is free to use.
+It is developed and maintained by Confluent, and it is free to use.

 ## Confluent KSQLDB

-KSQLDB allows to write SQL like queries that filter, join and aggregates stream data producing new streams.
+KSQLDB allows writing SQL like queries that filter, join and aggregates stream data producing new streams.

 KQSLDB queries never stops.
-They can be used to ceate real-time stream processing applications.
+They can be used to create real-time stream processing applications.

 KQSLDB runs on a dedicated server and expose its own REST API.